About this policy

 Use and disclosure of personal information

-The Commission will only use or disclose your personal information for the purpose it was collected or as otherwise allowed under the Privacy Act.
-Except as provided in this policy we will not disclose your personal information for a secondary purpose unless you consent or one of the following exceptions applies:
+We will only use or disclose your personal information for the purpose it was collected or as otherwise allowed under the Privacy Act.
+Except as provided in this policy, we will not use or disclose your personal information for a secondary purpose unless you consent or one of the following exceptions applies:

-- you would reasonably expect us to use the information for that other purpose
+- you would reasonably expect us to use your personal information for that other purpose

-- it is legally required or authorised, such as by an Australian law, or court or tribunal order
+- your personal information it is legally required or authorised, such as by an Australian law, or court or tribunal order

-As a general guide, the Commission routinely discloses personal information to contracted service providers that assist in the Commission’s human resources, communications, information technology or other corporate or administrative functions.
+As general guide, the Commission routinely shares personal information to contracted service providers that assist in the Commission’s human resources, communications, information technology or other corporate or administrative functions.
 The Commission routinely discloses personal information to other government agencies and private sector organisations.

 Disclosure to overseas recipients